TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

 <dl>

   <dt><a href="https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/CoreLibrary/Package/Documentation/Arrays/removeArrayElementsByIndexes/removeArrayElementsByIndexes.md">removeArrayElementsByIndexes</a></dt>
-  <dd>Removes array elements by indexes, herewith the removing could be mutable or not depending on dedicated property of named parameters object.</dd>
+  <dd>Removes array elements by indexes, herewith the removing could be mutable or not depending on dedicated option.</dd>

   <dt><a href="https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/CoreLibrary/Package/Documentation/Arrays/removeArrayElementsByPredicates/removeArrayElementsByPredicates.md">removeArrayElementsByPredicates</a></dt>
-  <dd>Removes array elements by one or more predicates, herewith the removing could be mutable or not depending on dedicated property of named parameters object.</dd>
+  <dd>Removes array elements by one or more predicates, herewith the removing could be mutable or not depending on dedicated option.</dd>

 </dl>